LPascholatti/autopilot/README.md

 **Autopilot App**

-Intended to keep the OS alive, preserving the screen from getting locked when AFK, moving the mouse and pressing Alt + Tab while you are drinking a coffee or relaxing away from keyboard but still want to read messages or emails coming from work.
+Intended to keep the OS alive (currently only windows), preserving the screen from getting locked when AFK, moving the mouse and pressing Alt + Tab while you are drinking a coffee or relaxing away from keyboard but still want to read messages or emails coming from work.

 Programmed in Python using pyautogui and tkinter.